Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Introduction

 \subsection{Pricing Alliances in the Real World}

 TNCs have the infrastructure to provide more cost-effective MOD services supplementing fixed-route transit.
-Microtransit platforms like BRIDJ and Via---differentiated from TNCs due to fleets comprising minivans or shuttles as opposed to sedans---have oriented their business model toward complementing transit \citep{via, bridj}.
-The Federal Transit Administration's MOD Sandbox program has provided millions in funding to transit agencies in US cities such as Dallas, San Francisco, and Los Angeles to develop on-demand pilots that fill service gaps in their service regions \citep{sandbox}.
-Rather than designing a complementary MOD system from scratch and incurring high fixed costs, transit agencies could outsource MOD services to TNC platforms that are well-established, highly connected, and widely trusted; or to microtransit platforms that more closely align with transit agency goals.
+Microtransit platforms like BRIDJ and Via---differentiated from TNCs due to fleets comprising minivans or shuttles as opposed to sedans---have oriented their business model toward complementing transit.
+The Federal Transit Administration's MOD Sandbox program has provided millions in funding to transit agencies in cities like Dallas, San Francisco, and Los Angeles for on-demand pilots filling service gaps in their service regions.
+Rather than incurring the high fixed costs of designing a complementary MOD system from scratch, transit agencies could outsource MOD services to TNCs that are well-established, highly connected, and widely trusted; or to microtransit providers that more closely align with transit agency goals.
 This section formalizes such alliances within a rigorous conceptual framework.
-We define a {\it pricing alliance} as a cooperative pricing scheme between a transit agency and an MOD operator with independently operated infrastructures serving overlapping or adjacent regions.
-A pricing alliance seeks to improve each operator's own prioritized metrics whilst also improving system-wide benefits through integration.
-Indeed, real-world pricing alliance pilots have shown great promise in improving regional mobility, providing alternatives with higher service levels, lower fares and increased ridership \citep{newmo_improve, seattle_improve}.
+We define a {\it pricing alliance} as a cooperative pricing scheme between a transit agency and an MOD operator with independently operated infrastructures serving overlapping or adjacent regions, to improve each operator's own objectives while also improving system-wide benefits through integration.
+Indeed, real-world pricing alliance pilots have shown great promise in improving service quality, affordability and ridership.